chapel-lang/chapel/doc/rst/language/spec/task-parallelism-and-synchronization.rst

 references to the field within the task function implicitly refer to the corresponding shadow variable.

-Most formal arguments of a task function have the default argument intent by default.
-See also :ref:`The_Default_Intent`.
+The implicit formals of task functions generally have :ref:`the default argument intent <The_Default_Intent>` by default.
 Note that the default intent usually allows the compiler to assume that the value will not be concurrently modified.
 For variables of primitive and class types, this has the effect of capturing the value of the variable at task creation time and referencing that value instead of the original variable within the lexical scope of the task construct.

-Array formals inherit their default intent from the array actual.
+Implicit formals of array types are an exception: they inherit their default intent from the array actual.
 An immutable array has a default intent of ``const`` and a mutable array has a default intent of ``ref``.
 This allows arrays to be modified inside the body of a task function if it is modifiable outside the body of the task function.
 A mutable array can have an explicit ``const`` task intent to make it immutable inside the body of a task function.

 A formal can be given another argument intent explicitly by listing it with that intent in the optional ``task-intent-clause``.
 For example,